Public Procurement Change Agents Programme

 Topics to be covered:

-Day 4 Fully worked case study examples and information on access to the post training support and advice
+Day 4: Fully worked case study examples and information on access to post training supports

 • Ongoing assistance of the UNDP Public Procurement Change Agents Advisor